Introduction to REST

 ShipEngine is a REST (REpresentational State Transfer) API, which means that it follows certain HTTP conventions for things like URLs, methods, headers, and status codes.
 If you're not yet familiar with REST, then this page is for you.
 We'll explain the basics that you need to know to get started with ShipEngine.

-REST APIs are centered around resources.
+REST APIs are centered around the concept of resources.
 Resources are data on which you can perform operations.
 For example, one of the resources in ShipEngine is a Label, and the operations that you can perform on a label include creating a label, querying labels, and voiding labels.

 REST allows resources to be represented in any format, such as JSON, XML, CSV, binary, etc. Almost all resources in ShipEngine are in JSON format.
 One notable exception to this is label images, which can be downloaded in a variety of formats.